galaxyproject/galaxy-hub/src/Admin/DiskQuotas/index.md

-PLACEHOLDER_INCLUDE(/Admin/LinkBox)
+PLACEHOLDER_INCLUDE(/src/Admin/LinkBox/index.md)

 # Data management: accounting and disk quotas

 Before tackling quotas or disk accounting, it's important to understand that when data is copied in Galaxy it is never duplicated.
 This means that importing a dataset from a Data Library, sharing datasets with another user, or making copies of your datasets within your own histories only creates new references to the original file.

 It's now possible for users to force datasets to be removed from disk, which was previously only done by cleanup scripts.
-This is explained in detail at [Managing Datasets](../../Learn/Managing Datasets#actions).
+This is explained in detail at [Managing Datasets](/src/Learn/Managing Datasets/index.md#actions).

 ## Disk Accounting